Isao Tomita

-Isao Tomita (冨田 勲, Tomita Isao), often known simply as Tomita, was a Japanese composer, regarded as one of the pioneers of electronic music and space music, and as one of the most famous producers of analog synthesizer arrangements.
+Isao Tomita (冨田 勲, Tomita Isao) (often known simply as Tomita) was a Japanese composer regarded as one of the pioneers of electronic music and space music as well as one of the most famous producers of analog synthesizer arrangements.
 In addition to creating note-by-note realizations, Tomita made extensive use of the sound-design capabilities of his instrument, using synthesizers to create new sounds to accompany and enhance his electronic realizations of acoustic instruments.
 He also made effective use of analog music sequencers and the Mellotron, and featured futuristic science-fiction themes, while laying the foundations for synth-pop music and trance-like rhythms.
 Many of his albums are electronic versions and adaptations of familiar classical music pieces.
 He received four Grammy Award nominations for his 1974 album based on music by Claude Debussy, Snowflakes Are Dancing.

 Biography

 1932–1968: Early life and composing career

 Tomita was born in Tokyo and spent his early childhood with his father in China.
 After returning to Japan, he took private lessons in orchestration and composition while an art history student at Keio University, Tokyo.
 He graduated in 1955 and became a full-time composer for television, film and theatre.
 He composed the theme music for the Japanese Olympic gymnastics team for the 1956 Summer Olympics in Melbourne, Australia.

-During the 1960s, Tomita worked for Osamu Tezuka to compose music for many of Tezuka's animated TV programs and experimental films, some of these are Galaxy Boy Troop, Big X, Pictures at an Exhibition, Princess Knight, New Treasure Island (unrelated to the 1947 manga), Mermaid, Dororo, A Thousand and One Nights, and many other.
+During the 1960s, Tomita worked for Osamu Tezuka to compose music for many of Tezuka's animated TV programs and experimental films, some of these are Galaxy Boy Troop, Big X, Pictures at an Exhibition, Princess Knight, New Treasure Island (unrelated to the 1947 manga), Mermaid, Dororo, A Thousand and One Nights, and many others.
 In 1965, Tomita wrote music for Tezuka's Kimba the White Lion, but the American-English version had a different theme by Bernie Baum, Bill Giant and Florence Kaye.
 In the same year he scored the original Japanese version of Gulliver's Travels Beyond the Moon, but the film was re-scored by Milton DeLugg when it was dubbed into English.

 In 1966, he wrote a tone poem based on Kimba the White Lion, and an original video animation synchronized to this tone poem was released in 1991.
 With Kunio Miyauchi, he created the music for the tokusatsu science fiction/espionage/action television series Mighty Jack, which aired in 1968.
 The same year, he co-founded Group TAC.